jric/app_error/README.md

 ### to publish new version of apperror_js

+1. run tests:  npm test
-1. Update version in package.json, using semantic versioning
+2. Update version in package.json, using semantic versioning
-2. Re-paste demo code above (if changed)
+3. Re-paste demo code above (if changed)
-3. Update Changelog section above
+4. Update Changelog section above
-4. git commit -a; git push
+5. git commit -a; git push
-5. npm login (if needed)
+6. npm login (if needed)
-6. npm publish
+7. npm publish